BrianHaak/cloud-plot/README.md

 # Cloud-Plot

 This project can be used to plot chia in AWS using Fargate.
+This method is *not* advised.

-The resources this project deploys do incur charges.
-It is not advised to plot or farm chia in the cloud as the costs quickly scale to a point where it is prohibitively expensive.
+⚠️The resources this project deploys do incur charges.
+It is not advised to plot or farm chia in the cloud as the costs are prohibitively expensive.
 This project uses Fargate, EFS, and S3 to create and store plots.
-Do you own research before deploying this project.
+⚠️Do you own research before deploying this project.

-This project is mostly untested.
+⚠️This project is mostly untested.
 It is intended for educational purposes only.

-**Use at your own risk and expense.**
+⚠️⚠️**Use at your own risk and expense.**⚠️⚠️

-Once deployed, this will continue to plot until destroyed.
+⚠️Once deployed, this will continue to plot until destroyed.

 ## To get started you will need: